shreyasms17/Pneumothorax-Segmentation/src/main/output/models/README.md

-Model h5 files should get saved in this directory.
+Model weights should get saved in this directory.